hugorper/jquery-image-load-polisher/README.md

 ## A way to polish the loading of a page

-jQuery Page Load Polisher is a jQuery plugin that hides the loading of a page displaying a loader once the page fully displayed.
+jQuery Page Load Polisher is a jQuery plugin that hides the loading of a page by displaying a loader, when the page is fully loaded the loader disappear and the page appear.
 It is a simple and elegant way to load pages with a lot of content.

+This loader doesn't contain the small glitch that appears when the page is loaded, during a couple of milliseconds the original page appear previously to the loader.

 ## Documentation, Demos & Usage